Gulshankartikk/Dr-AITD-Management-system/README.md

 This project is configured for **full-stack deployment on Render** using a Blueprint.

 ### Prerequisites (Environment Variables)
-You will need to set access these in your environment:
+You will need to set these in your Render environment:
 *   `MONGO_URL`: Connection string for MongoDB (Atlas).
 *   `JWT_SECRET`: A secure string for token signing.